 Most of the prep work they do is on the spot.
 Claudia effortlessly diced through pineapple slices and swiftly peeled a cucumber.
 She explained that between the two of them, “It only takes between 15 to 20 minutes to get the food ready for the day.

 Rosa explained that their street vending isn’t their own business, but rather they work for someone else who runs the many carts in the area.

 Down the street on the corner of State College Blvd and Orangethorpe Avenue was Guadalupe, who also works for someone who employs multiple street vendors.
 Two to three times a week, she comes from her home in Los Angeles to sell in Fullerton.

 Having only been a vendor for two weeks, Guadalupe said that on a good day she serves between 40 to 20 customers, making close to $300.

 Between Sept 15 and Oct 15, the United States celebrates National Hispanic Heritage month to recognize the cultures of the people who trace their roots to Mexico and the Spanish-speaking nations of Central America and South America.

 However, in the past few months, there have been assaults and thefts aimed at street vendors, primarily in the Los Angeles area.
-Videos on social media started appearing in April where vendors were being attacked, harassed and had their money stolen just for the online entertainment and increase in followers.
+Videos on social media started appearing in April where vendors were being attacked, harassed and had their money stolen just for online entertainment and increase in followers.

 Sadly, the aggression towards the Latino community isn’t something new.